Top 10 High-Rises to Live on the Las Vegas Strip in 2026 — Las Vegas real estate

 The 670 residences across two 37-story towers feature floor-to-ceiling glass, modern kitchens with Sub-Zero and Wolf appliances, and a shared amenity deck with pool, fitness center, business center, and 24-hour concierge.
 The 5-degree lean of each tower creates a distinctive silhouette that's become iconic on the skyline.

 Floor plans range from 500-square-foot studios at $250,000 to 2,400-square-foot penthouses above $1.2M.
-The sweet spot for most buyers is the 1,100-1,400 sq ft one-bedroom or two-bedroom range at $450,000-$650,000 per GLVAR recent sales.
+According to GLVAR, the sweet spot for most buyers is the 1,100-1,400 sq ft one-bedroom or two-bedroom range at $450,000-$650,000 per GLVAR recent sales.

 Veer's rental policy allows short-term rentals in most cases — making it attractive to investors.
 Gross rental yields run approximately 5.8-6.5% per Las Vegas REALTORS rental data, among the highest for Strip high-rises.